Suraj-Bhor/100-Days-of-ML-Code/README.md

   * RMSprop
   * Adam Optimization Algorithm
 * Learnt about exponentially weighted averages along with bias correction.
-* Understood the how learning decay works and also learnt how problem of local optima, saddle point and problem of plateaus occur while training deep neural networks.
+* Understood how learning decay works and also learnt how problem of local optima, saddle point and problem of plateaus occur while training deep neural networks.